shushill/Prompt_Integrated_Application/README.md

 To run the application,

-download the github repo and then run application in the intelliJ ide in your system.
+Step 1: download the github repo and then run application in the intelliJ ide in your system.

-And, try: http://localhost:8081/api/v1/travel/frontend in the your browser (UI view).
+Step 2: And, try: http://localhost:8081/api/v1/travel/frontend in the your browser (UI view).

-To see in the Json format, hit the url: http://localhost:8081/api/v1/travel/info
+Step 3: To see in the Json format, hit the url: http://localhost:8081/api/v1/travel/info

+Step 4: enter the data and wait for the respomnse for a small amount of time.